People Are Tweeting #FreeTheSituation After Mike Sorrentino's Sentencing

 Mike "The Situation" Sorrentino, one of TV's most notable reality show stars, has been sentenced to eight months in federal prison for tax evasion.
-The Jersey Shore cast member appeared in a Newark courtroom on Oct.
-5 with his fiancee Lauren Pesce by his side to find out his fate.
 Sorrentino's team confirmed the news to Elite Daily via email.
-Mike's legal troubles were no secret to his fans, and tweets about The Situation reportedly going to jail show just how much they support him through this trying moment in his life.
+The Jersey Shore cast member appeared in a Newark, New Jersey, courtroom on Oct.
+5 with his fiancée Lauren Pesce by his side to find out his fate.
+Mike's legal troubles were no secret to his fans, and tweets about The Situation going to jail show just how much they support him through this trying moment in his life.

 Mike pled guilty to one count of tax evasion back in January.
 His brother Marc pled guilty to one count of aiding in the preparation of a false and fraudulent tax return.
-Marc was sentenced to 24 months in prison.
+Marc was reportedly sentenced to 24 months in prison.
+Elite Daily reached out to Marc Sorrentino for comment but did not hear back by the time of publication.

 Now that Mike's sentencing has finally been set, Twitter is reacting to the reports.
 And judging from the popularity of the hashtag #FreeTheSituation, plenty of Jersey Shore viewers have his back.

-Note: UPDATE: Sorrentino's team gave a statement to Elite Daily saying, "Mike accepts the courts decision and looks forward to marrying his college sweetheart, Lauren Pesce and moving forward together after serving his sentence.
-He anticipates to come back stronger as an individual and couple in the same healthy mind set that he has had for the last 3 years.
-He and Lauren are both so thankful for everyones support and prayers!"